What We Are

 If you are familiar with Alocasia x calidora and Alocasia x portora (aka "calodora", "caladora", "persian palm", "portidora", "portadora", "portodora") then you should know that these two plants originated with me.
 These plants were two of my earliest hybrids, developed in the early 1980s when Aroidia Research was just beginning.

 I've written over 100 articles covering aroids and other topics.
-The most recent are located on my Aroid Paradise Cubit and the rest are on the Dave's Garden website (links below):
+The majority of them are on the Dave's Garden website (links below):

 To learn more about what inspires me in my work at Aroidia Research, use the link below:

 If you came here for information about Superoots Air-Pots, visit the link below:

 To view our Aroidia Research introduction video, click here!